twobiers/demoproject/README.md

 The goal of this project is to create a reference project implementation for modern java/kotlin projects as well as playing around with frameworks/libaries or coding techniques.

+## Languages
+The code base will use:
+- Java
+- Kotlin

+It is possible that a submodule would use another language, which is mentioned in its readme.

+## Frameworks and Tools
+As of now the code base makes use of the following tools:

+Dependency Management
+- Maven

+Logging:
+- SLF4J API

+Unit Testing:
+- JUnit 5
+    - JUnit Jupiter API
+    - JUnit Jupiter Engine
+- Hamcrest
+- JaCoCo

+Code Style:
+- Spotless
+    - Google Java Format
+    - KtLint

 ## Code Coverage
 As of now the preferred way to achieve 100% code coverage would be: